 As a “safe-looking” black guy these incidents are not uncommon.
 Sometimes they’re just funny, other times annoying.
 It depends on two factors: 1) If the comments are anywhere as near as clever as Daniel Tosh’s; and 2) If police have killed an unarmed black man that particular week.

 I said thanks and recommended they use protection (for the betterment of society).

-I walked back to the hotel, but not before taking a selfie with Mr. Furley, also known as Morgantown’s native son Don Knotts.
+I walked back to the hotel, concluding my short trip to Morgantown, but not before taking a selfie with Morgantown’s native son, Mr. Furley.